KGRG (AM): KGRG1

 In February 2007, the long-standing KENU call sign was changed to KGRG to match their sister FM station and the new name.

 On July 11, 2008 at 5:00 PM (PDT), KGRG1 began airing a "Non-Stop Sub Pop Weekend" as a tribute to the 20th anniversary of Sub Pop Records.
 The first song played was "Spank Thru" by Nirvana off of the Sub Pop 200 compilation followed by tracks from various Sub Pop Records recorded pre-1997.

+During June 2024, KGRG-AM went silent due to "...the loss of the transmitting antenna, and other technical problems".
+The filing with the FCC requested a six-month authorization to stop over the air broadcasts.
+The stations can still be streamed online.
+KGRG-1 has been heard on the air, however, as of mid-October, 2024, playing alternative rock music.

 Kentwood Football

 Kentwood High School football games are broadcast when they have a game at French Field in Kent.